Show. Don’t Tell.

 Next post • Previous post • Index

-Readers don’t want to know
+Readers don’t want an encyclopedic

-what you know about vampires,
+rendition of what you know about vampires,

-A reader wants to feel the fangs
+A reader wants to feel those fangs

 sinking into that poor woman’s naked flesh.